alvaroandresgarayromero/machinelearningsheet/README.rst

 =============

 Machine Learning cheatsheet was created as a way to study and collect code snippets.
 Some equation are written in rst format.
-You can use your prefer viewer or use
+However, Github does not support inline formulas.
+A hack was used based on this discussion here:

 .. raw:: html

     <h9 align="center">
-    <a href="https://overbits.herokuapp.com/rsteditor/">Online RST file editor</a>
+    <a href="https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b">A hack for showing LaTeX formulas in Github markdown</a>
     </h9>

 Cheat Sheet